Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Observations, reanalysis data, and LES numerical experiment setup

 The ACTIVATE field campaign aims to collect sufficient measurements to understand interactions of marine boundary-layer clouds with meteorological conditions and aerosol particles, which eventually leads to improved physical understanding of cloud micro/macro processes and reduced uncertainty in their representation in global climate models.
 A total of 150 coordinated flights with two air-borne platforms is planned for three years (2020-2022) over the western North Atlantic Ocean ($25^\circ-50^\circ$N, $60^\circ-85^\circ$W) to characterize aerosol-cloud-meteorology interactions in a systematic and simultaneous manner \citep{sorooshian2019aerosol}.
 This is being achieved by flying two aircraft simultaneously at different altitudes.
 The low-flying HU-25 Falcon measures in-situ trace gases, aerosol, clouds, precipitation, and meteorological properties below, in, and above clouds.
 The higher-flying King Air above clouds simultaneously acquires remote retrievals of aerosols and clouds while launching dropsondes.

-During the two CAO process-study cases over the WNAO region on 28 February 2020 and 1 March 2020, corresponding to Research Flight $\#10$ and $\#13$ (hereafter RF10 and RF13), respectively, 11 dropsondes (model Vaisala NRD41) were released from the King Air.
-Each of them provided vertical profiles of air pressure $p$, temperature $T$, relative humidity RH, and horizontal velocities $u$ and $v$ with a vertical resolution of 5-10 m and an accuracy (with associated uncertainty) of 0.01 hPa ($\pm 0.5$ hPa), $0.01^\circ C$ ($\pm 0.2^\circ C$), $0.01\%$ ($\pm 0.3\%$), and $0.01\, {\rm m\, s}^{-1}$ ($\pm 0.5\, {\rm m\, s}^{-1}$) \citep{drop}, respectively.
+\Fig{visible} shows flight tracks of King Air and HU-25 Falcon and visible images from GOES-16 satellite during the two CAO process-study cases over the WNAO region on 28 February 2020 and 1 March 2020, corresponding to Research Flight $\#10$ and $\#13$ (hereafter RF10 and RF13), respectively.
+11 dropsondes (model Vaisala NRD41) were released from the King Air.
+Each of them provided vertical profiles of air pressure ${\rm p}$, temperature $T$, relative humidity RH, and horizontal velocities $u$ and $v$ with a vertical resolution of 5-10 m and a resolution (with associated uncertainty) of 0.01 hPa ($\pm 0.5$ hPa), $0.01^\circ C$ ($\pm 0.2^\circ C$), $0.01\%$ ($\pm 0.3\%$), and $0.01\, {\rm m\, s}^{-1}$ ($\pm 0.5\, {\rm m\, s}^{-1}$) \citep{drop}, respectively.
 The King Air flew in a circular pattern with a diameter of about $152\, {\rm km}$ to cover the largest enclosed area for dropsonde measurements and to avoid sharp turns.
 Such a flight pattern for the dropsonde measurements was first proposed by \citet{lenschow1999measuring}.
+This strategy has been used in other campaigns to measure the large-scale divergence $D$, such as Elucidating the Role of Cloud–Circulation Coupling in Climate \citep{bony2019measuring}, Atlantic Tradewind Ocean-Atmosphere Mesoscale Interaction Campaign \citep{quinn2021measurements}, and Next-Generation Aircraft Remote Sensing for Validation (NARVAL2) airborne field campaign \citep{stevens2019high}.
 Dropsondes were released at a height of about 8 km.
 We interpolate the measured data evenly with a vertical spacing of 10 m for further analysis.
 Two contrasting CAO cases were observed over the WNAO region on February 28 (RF10, dropsonde-circle center at $33.66^\circ$N, $286.69^\circ$E) and March 1 (RF13, dropsonde-circle center at $38.01^\circ$N, $288.36^\circ$E) as shown in \Fig{drop_map}. \Tab{tab:drop} summarizes the start/end time of dropsonde measurements, the location, $10$-m wind speed $U_{10\rm m}$, $q_{v, \rm{10m}}$, $T_{\rm{10m}}$, and ERA5 SST at the center of dropsonde circle for the February 28 and March 1 cases, respectively.